 - magnetic field lines of a bar magnet & atomic spin – diagram

 - Magnetic field lines generated by current-carrying wires

 - Representing 3-dimensional magnetic fields on a Two-dimensional sheet of paper

-If we were to cut the magnet above in half, it would still have north and south poles; the resulting magnetic field would be qualitatively the same as the one above (but weaker).
+If we were to cut the bar magnet (shown above) in half, it would still have north and south poles; the resulting magnetic field would be qualitatively the same as the one above (but weaker).

 Magnetic field lines generated by current-carrying wires

 Here, we will discuss and answer a few common & frequently asked questions on the magnetic fields generated by current-carrying wires.

 how to calculate the magnetic field at an arbitrary distance from the current-carrying wire?

 Charged particles in motion also generate magnetic fields.
 The most frequently used example is a current-carrying wire since current is literally moving charged particles.

 The magnitude of a field generated by a current-carrying wire depends on the distance to the wire and the strength of the current (I).
 We use the formula below to calculate the magnetic field at an arbitrary distance from the current-carrying wire.